 Nigel Morris is the co-founder and managing partner of QED Investors, a fintech venture capital platform focused on disruptive, high-growth financial services companies.
 QED has made numerous unicorn investments, including Credit Karma, NuBank, Avant, SoFi, Klarna, GreenSky, and AvidXchange.

-Currently, Nigel serves on the board of numerous for-profit companies, including Red Ventures, GreenSky, AvidXchange, Media Math, Prosper, and is the Chairman of ClearScore.
-He is also on the board of ideas42 and works in an advisory capacity with General Atlantic Partners and Oliver Wyman Consulting.
-Formerly, Nigel served on the boards of Capital One, the Economist, Brookings, National Geographic, Klarna, Braintree, BBVA’s Innovation Advisory Board, TransUnion, and London Business School.
-Additionally, Nigel frequently keynotes at industry leading conferences including Money2020, LendIt, American Banker, the Economist, and numerous other offsites and private events.
+Nigel is the Chairman of ClearScore and Mission Lane and serves on the boards of Red Ventures, AvidXchange, MediaMath, Prosper, and Zopa.
+He also serves on NuBank’s Board, the board of ideas42, and Scotia’s Digital Advisory Council, and he works in an advisory capacity with General Atlantic and Oliver Wyman.
+Nigel previously worked on the boards of Capital One, The Economist, Brookings, National Geographic, Klarna, Braintree, TransUnion, and London Business School.
+He frequently keynotes at industry-leading conferences, including Money2020, LendIt, Finance Disrupted, and the Bernstein Annual Financials Summit.

 Prior to QED, Nigel co-founded Capital One Financial Services in 1994.
 Under Nigel’s leadership as President and Chief Operating Officer, Capital One pioneered an information-based strategy that transformed the consumer lending industry.
 Combining advanced statistical marketing techniques with nascent information technologies, the company reduced costs to conventional borrowers, extended capital to overlooked consumers, expanded internationally, and produced extraordinary returns for investors.